mozilla-metrics/grouperfish/docs/hacking.rst

     * No ``static`` fields without ``final``.

     For Java projects (service, transforms, filters), *Maven* is encouraged as the build-tool (but not required).
+To edit  source files using Eclipse, the ``m2eclipse`` plugin can be used.

 Python
     Follow `PEP 8`_